 Our scientists are already looking further, towards the 1nm technology nodes and beyond.
 We’re working to introduce 2D materials and atomic channels.
 With these exciting developments, sub-4-track cells come into consideration.

 This drive to smaller dimensions will be pushed by further developments in EUV patterning.
 Imec, together with its strategic partner ASML, continuously advances EUV lithography, for example by investigating stochastic defectivity – which could lead to improved throughput and cost.

 Still, multiple EUV exposures will be needed to enable pitch scaling, which will increase the cost and complexity of the process.
 Eventually, we expect high-numerical-aperture (high-NA) EUV lithography to become available for patterning of the most critical layers of the industry’s 1nm node.
 This technique will push the multi-patterning of some of these layers back to single patterning, providing cost, yield and cycle-time relief.

-We're partnering with ASML to open the high-NA lab and create the ecosystem for the industry to jointly address the process challenges that go along with tool development.
-In this unique joint research lab, ASML and imec will perform research on the manufacturing of the most advanced nanoscale devices with high-NA EUV and assist the ecosystem of equipment and material suppliers to prepare for the introduction of high-NA EUV technology to the industry.
+In the high-NA lab, ASML and imec perform research on the manufacturing of the most advanced nanoscale devices with high-NA EUV and assist the ecosystem of equipment and material suppliers to prepare for the introduction of high-NA EUV technology to the industry.